iamdanialkamali/iamdanialkamali.github.io/_publications/neuro-symbolic-concept-composer.md

     - This undervaluation results in a biased composition that fails to accurately reflect the true relationship between the combined concepts.

 - **Advantages of Soft Composition**:
-  - **Normalized Predicate Scores**:
-    - Soft composition utilizes normalized predicate scores, mitigating the issues caused by varying score ranges.
+    - **Normalized Predicate Scores**: Soft composition utilizes normalized predicate scores, mitigating the issues caused by varying score ranges.
-  - **Enhanced Relationship Representation**:
-    - Ensures that the composition of concepts accurately represents their true relationships without bias.

 <div>